The following introductions outline the curriculum subjects currently available at SES:

 At GCSE, students receive two separate qualifications (one in English Language and one in English Literature).
 At A Level, English Literature is a popular and rewarding choice.

 Ms Elizabeth Plunkett

 Let’s start with the following three figures.
 There are over 220 million French speakers worldwide.
 French is the second most widely learned language in the world, with almost 120 million students.
 It is also spoken on all five continents.

 Learning a modern foreign language is a considerable benefit if one wishes to be competitive in an increasingly diverse cultural environment.
+One look at Expo 2020 and we have a first hand glimpse of that multicultural diversity.
 Professionally, individuals can no longer operate in a monolingual world and having strong skills in two, if not several, languages has become an extremely valuable asset.

 French does not only help when looking for employment abroad: it also provides a great advantage for studying in general.
 The acquisition of a second language invariably enables students to develop various mental abilities at all ages.
 By exploring the similarities and differences between other languages and French, learners express themselves with increasing confidence, independence and creativity.
 They develop enhanced cognitive skills whilst fostering their curiosity and understanding of other cultures.
 French potentially becomes the starting point of a life-long cultural and linguistic journey.

 In our world, cultural diversity, mutual understanding and global citizenship have never been more relevant.
-The key to appreciating different countries and their people lies with the ability to communicate, thus making studying French an ideal choice when considering a successful future filled with not just rewarding professional prospects, but also enhanced personal cultural experiences.
+The key to appreciating different countries and their people lies with the ability to communicate.
+With that in mind, studying French becomes an ideal choice when considering a successful future filled with not just rewarding professional prospects, but also enhanced personal cultural experiences.